Ritik292000/Track-My-Prada/README.md

 - **Personalized assignment based on customer requirements**
 - **Sustainability and ethical sourcing information**

-This ensures a transparent supply chain for ethically sourced products — benefiting both brands and consumers.
+This ensures a transparent supply chain for ethically sourced products — benefiting both brands and consumers .